Lucia-Estevez/Lucia-Estevez/README.md

 # Hi 👋

-My name is Lucia, I hail from Argentina, and I'm currently studying art and digital design🎨
+🎨My name is Lucia, I hail from Argentina, and I'm currently studying art and digital design.

 ## Contact